 DeepL will only store Content or Processed Content on its servers to the extent technically required to provide its services.
 Content or Processed Content will neither be perpetually stored on DeepL’s servers nor returned to Customer.
 This does not apply for the Free API.
 For the avoidance of doubt, DeepL shall be entitled to create and retain access logs for billing, security and statistical purposes.
 Such access logs shall not contain any Content or Processed Content.
 However, access logs may contain meta data of API Requests such as time of the API Request and size of the transmitted Content.

-DeepL will use the Customer Training Data exclusively in connection with the translations of the respective Customer and will store and process it for the term of the Agreement in such a way that no unauthorised persons have access to it.
-As the Customer Training Data is processed automatically, it can be deleted at Customer's request, but not returned to Customer (DeepL does not offer a data storage service).
+DeepL will make use of the Customer Training Data exclusively in connection with the translations of the respective Customer.
+Furthermore, DeepL will store and process it for the duration of the Agreement in a way that no unauthorised persons will gain access to it.
+As the Customer Training Data is processed in an automatic way, it may be deleted upon the Customer’s request.
+However, it cannot be returned to the Customer (as DeepL does not offer any data storage service).

 DeepL reserves the right to add additional features to the services at any time.
 Furthermore, DeepL may change, limit or remove existing features for reasons of data security, technical necessities or due to changes in applicable law, provided that the change, limitation or removal is reasonable for Customer in consideration of the interests of both Parties.
 DeepL shall inform Customer of such changes in due time in writing (e-mail sufficient).